How to play the open position Cm chord and CAGED Cm shape

 Building scales and arpeggios around the Cm chord/shape

 There are more things you can do to the Cm shape.
-We can turn it into two arpeggios, a Minor Pentatonic, the minor blues scale, Conspirian, Dorian, Aeolian (the natural minor scale), and Phrygian.
+We can turn it into a:

 Below are all the intervals used to build these arpeggios and scales around the Cm-shaped chord.